IceHe/lib/java/cmd/java.md

 - Sets a **target value for the desired maximum pause time.**
     - The **default** value is **200 milliseconds.**
-    - The specified value doesn’t adapt to your heap size.
+    - The specified value doesn't adapt to your heap size.

 `-XX:NativeMemoryTracking=mode`